miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Electrons move from the minus to the plus pole.
 However, electrical engineers always label the flowing direction of the current to be from the plus to the minus pole.
 This representation called the "conventional representation" arose, because early scientists did not know whether the protons or the electrons are moving, and made the wrong guess.
 Because all formulars of that are used today build upon the wrong flow direction of the current, we still have to use the conventional representation.

 #### Summary
+So, atoms can bond with each other to form a bigger structure.
+Metals bond with metals through a metallic bond.
+Every metal element gives up its valence electrons to have a full outer layer.
+Through that they become positively charged.
+These cations would usually repel each other, however the electrons that were given up form an electron gas that is between the cations and holds them together in a regular structure.

+Current is the same in electricity as the flow rate in a water pipe.
+It is basically, the movement of electrons in a conductor.
+The electrons push each other forward and through that can transport energy from one source to another.
+It is measured in Ampere and tells us how much charge is transported through a conductor in one second.

+A conductor is a material that allows current to flow.
+Metals, are always good conductors, as the delocalized electrons can move freely.
-## Level 5 - Voltage
+## Level 4 - Voltage
 ### Video Transcript
-Now we know that electrons can flow inside a metal, and the flow-rate is electric current.
-However, you may ask why this movement occurs?
+Now we know that electrons can flow inside a metal, and that the flow-rate is called electric current.
+However, you may ask yourself why this movement occurs.

-The invisible force that pushes the electrons from of the battery into the other is called the voltage.
+The invisible force that pushes the electrons from one battery pole into the other is called the voltage.
 The higher the voltage, the more electrons will flow from one end of the battery to the other.

 This is quite simplistic and describes what the voltage does, but not how it is defined.

-The voltage is defined as the difference in electric potential energy between two points.
+The voltage is defined as the difference in **electric potential energy** between two points.

-Now this might sound terrifyingly complex to some of you.
-So let's break it down.
+This sentence is probably quite confusing to you.
+So let's break it.

 What is an electric potential?
 #### Electric Potential